-Students who complete the Certificate will be prepared to obtain an entrylevel position in quality assurance within the medical device industry.
+The Quality Assurance Management for Medical Device certificate prepares students for prospective careers in quality assurance within the medical device industry.
 Topics covered include regulatory agencies and laws pertaining to the medical device industry; introduction to the medical device industry and trends in the field; document control and database management; quality assurance concepts for medical device manufacturing; technical writing; the quality audit process; and employability skills.
-Upon successful program completion, students will have the skills required of positions in the medical device industry such as quality assurance specialist, quality compliance specialist and quality systems auditor.
+Upon successful program completion, students will be prepared for entry level positions in areas such as quality assurance specialist, quality compliance specialist and quality systems auditor depending on work experience and academic skill sets.
 This certificate will also benefit incumbent workers seeking promotional opportunities within the industry.